alexdlaird/amazon-orders/docs/waf.rst

 .. note::

-   ``amazon-orders`` does not maintain or recommend any specific Captcha solver.
+   ``amazon-orders`` does not maintain or recommend any specific WAF solver.
 You're responsible for evaluating the security, pricing, and reliability of any third-party service you choose, and for any costs associated with the API calls those services make on your behalf.